daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 })
 {% endhighlight %}

-If you run the app with this code inside your server, you sohuld see a histogram in the app.
+If you run the app with this code inside your server, you should see a histogram in the app.
 But if you change the input values, nothing happens yet, so the next step is to actually filter the dataset based on the inputs.

 Recall that we have 3 inputs: `priceInput`, `typeInput`, and `countryInput`.
 We can filter the data based on the values of these three inputs.
 We'll use `dplyr` functions to filter the data, so be sure to include `dplyr` at the top.
 Then we'll plot the filtered data instead of the original data.